Setting boundaries

 But the significance of the “Great Wall” did not last.

-By around 3000BC – two centuries or so after the construction of the piered buildings in Trench P and a century before Structure Ten – the wall had been dismantled to its current height.
+By around 3200BC – a century or so after the construction of the piered buildings in Trench P and 300 years before Structure Ten – the wall had been dismantled to its current height.
 [1]

 The southern wall, however, remained standing until the end of the complex’s life.